stratedge/visa/README.md

 Visa provides the following functionality:

-* Use a random string (default) or UUID for Client ID;
+* Use a random string for Client ID;
+* Add configuration to use a UUID for Client ID instead of a random string;
 * Provide the `CheckFirstPartyClient` middleware class to authenticate a client as a first party client; and
-* Override Passport's default error handlers so that errors bubble to the global error handler (default) or allow the built-in Passport error handling to deal with errors.
+* Add configuration to use the global Laravel error handler to handle errors thrown by Passport instead of Passport's built-in handler.

 # Installation